Scaling regimes for wormlike chains confined to cylindrical surfaces under tension: Results

 with the variations in the denominator being weak due to the approximation $l_p/R\gg1$.
 Note that the scaling is linear in $l_p$, despite the emergence of the deflection length as the dominant length scale in the free energy in Eq. \ref{StrongAndWeakFree}.
-We expect that even stiff chains will deviate only slightly from linear scaling (confirmed in the red squares and blue circles of Fig. \ref{extensionFixedR.fig}(B).
+We expect that even stiff chains will deviate only slightly from linear scaling at small to moderate values of $f$ (confirmed in the red squares and blue circles of Fig. \ref{extensionFixedR.fig}(B)).
 The leading term in Eq. \ref{strongWeakExt} differs from the extension of a weakly confined chain by a factor of $\frac{1}{9}$, which implies that strongly confined chains are expected to have a greater average extension at the same external tension as weakly confined chains (a physically sensible result).
-This is confirmed in Fig. \ref{extensionFixedp.fig}, which shows that a decrease in the radius of the cylinder at fixed $l_p$, decreases the midpoint of extension ($f_m$, the force at which $\langle Z\rangle/L=0.5$) from $l_p\beta f_m\sim 2$ by nearly an order of magnitude.
-For parameters matching the wrapping of DNA around a histone core, with $l_p\approx 16$ and $R\approx3.15$nm, we predict that the midpoint of the transition is greatly reduced from its unconfined value, with $f_m(R\to \infty)\approx 0.16$pN for the unconfined chain\cite{MFforce} and $f_m(R=3.15)\approx 0.025$pN.
+This is confirmed in Fig. \ref{extensionFixedp.fig}, which shows that a decrease in the radius of the cylinder at fixed $l_p$ decreases the midpoint of extension ($f_m$, the force at which $\langle Z\rangle/L=0.5$) from $l_p\beta f_m\sim 2$ by nearly an order of magnitude.
+For parameters matching the wrapping of DNA around a histone core, with $l_p\approx 50nm$ and $R\approx3.15$nm, we predict that the midpoint of the transition is greatly reduced from its unconfined value, with $f_m(R\to \infty)\approx 0.16$pN for the unconfined chain\cite{MFforce} and $f_m(R=3.15)\approx 0.025$pN.
+We note that the binding of the DNA to specific sites on the histone are not accounted for in the current theory and may significantly alter the scaling of the free energy.
+Binding of DNA to negatively charged colloids\cite{adsorption1,adsorption2} are expected to exhibit an Odijk scaling in the free energy for low tension, but forces $f\gtrsim k_BT/R$ may be sufficient to interrupt the emergence of this scaling.